GuillaumeDIDIER/Ars-Magica-Characters/Non-Hermetic Grimoire.md

 **This land will be your Tomb**
 Olibanum 21
 **R**: Touch, **D**: Mom, **T**: Ind
 Create a hole in the earth and, when the enemies are swallowed, cover it.
-This spell is for Olibanum sorcerers when they want to literally cover thir misdeeds, spies and enemies.
+This spell is for Olibanum sorcerers when they want to literally cover their misdeeds, spies and enemies.
 *(Base 18, +3 Touch)*

 **Summoning the Demonic Beast**